softwarefactory-project/DLRN/doc/source/api.rst

                                  described by previous_job_id.
-Defaults to false. previous_job_id      string      If sequential_mode is set to true, look for jobs tested by (optional)  the CI identified by previous_job_id.
+Defaults to false. previous_job_id      string      If sequential_mode is set to true, look for jobs tested by (optional)  the CI identified by previous_job_id. component            string      Only report votes associated to this component (optional)
 ===================  ==========  ==============================================================

 Response: